 Federal Appellate Court Externship

 Hon.
-Robert Sack, Anne Green (you will receive 3 field placement points and 1 classroom point for this externship upon its successful completion)
+Robert Sack, Anne Green (you will receive 3 clinical credits and 1 academic credit for this externship upon its successful completion)

 Note: The class meets off campus.